WorkRamp LEARN Virtual Summit is November 8th! Reimagine how to approach learning at work.

 6 Examples of employee strengths in customer success (CS)

-From your VP of customer success to your customer success analyst, director, and operations manager, every member of your CS team needs specific strengths to excel in their role.
-Here are six examples.
+From your VP of customer success to your customer success analyst, director, and operations manager, every member of your CS team needs specific work strengths to excel in their role.

 • Empathy.
 Customer success professionals must listen to and assist customers and clients regularly.